 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 8650):

-The Trigger frame solicits and allocates resources for UL MU transmissions a SIFS after the PPDU that carries the Trigger frame.
+The Trigger frame solicits and allocates resources for HE TB PPDU transmissions.
+The HE TB PPDU transmission starts SIFS after the PPDU that carries the Trigger frame(#8650).
 The Trigger frame also carries other information required by the responding STA to send an HE TB PPDU.

 The frame format for the Trigger frame is defined in Figure 9-52c (Trigger frame).